-Yaware collects data to operate effectively and provide you the best experiences with our product.
-You provide some of this data directly, such as when you create a Yaware account, administer your organization’s licensing account, or contact us for support.
-We get some of it by recording how you interact with our products by, for example, using technologies like cookies, and receiving error reports or usage data from software running on your device.
+1.1.
+Yaware collects data to operate effectively and provide you the best experiences with our Services.
+You provide some of this data directly, such as when you create a Yaware Account, administer your organization’s licensing Account, or contact us for support.
+We get some of it by recording how you interact with our Services by, for example, using technologies like cookies, and receiving error reports or usage data from software running on your device.
 We also obtain data from third parties.

-- We also receive encrypted data about the time, users with installed Yaware Agent on their devices, spend using software on their devices.
+1.2.
+We also receive encrypted data about the time, which users with installed Yaware Agent on their devices, spend using software on their devices.